Samsung Strike: 18-Day Walkout Could Disrupt Global Chip Supply

 Samsung Electronics is facing the biggest and longest strike in its 56-year history.
 The National Samsung Electronics Union has announced that a total strike lasting 18 days will begin on May 21, 2026, and continue until June 7.
-Despite last-minute mediation by the South Korean government, talks between the company and the union have failed.
+As of May 20, after three days of marathon negotiations mediated by the South Korean government’s Central Labor Commission, talks have officially failed.
+The union confirmed that the strike will proceed as planned.
 The union has also rejected Samsung’s offer for unconditional dialogue, insisting on going ahead with the strike.
+In a significant development, a court injunction was issued on May 18 that restricts the strike’s scope, but the union says it will still begin the walkout.
 The outcome of this labor dispute will affect tens of thousands of workers and could have real consequences for the global semiconductor supply chain.

 The Core Dispute: 15% of Operating Profit for Bonuses